FaceBook IconTwitter LogoYouTube LogoLinkedin IconInstagram IconFlickr Icon

 1. Officer Budget Requests – These are the functional expenses that the chapter controls.
 These expenses would include but are not limited to Recruitment, Alumni Relations, Brotherhood, Educational Programming, Social Programming, etc.

-2. Operational Expense Estimates – These expenses are those costs that the chapter does NOT control but must be paid to ensure the chapter’s existence/recognition.
-These expenses include: Risk Management Assessment, Initiate Dues, Conclave Fee, IFC dues, etc.
+1. Operational Expense Estimates – These expenses are those costs that the chapter does NOT control but must be paid to ensure the chapter’s existence/recognition.
+These expenses include Risk Management Assessment, Initiate Dues, Conclave Fee, IFC dues, etc.

-4. Budgetary Adjustments – This step is a vital piece of the budgeting process.
+1. Budgetary Adjustments – This step is a vital part of the budgeting process.
 It is in this step that a chapter may reallocate financial resources from one functional area to another, either because of chapter priorities/goals or because the budget is showing a deficit.
 Deficit budgeting/spending is not an option available to cash businesses.

 Collections: Reminders to be Successful

-Collecting chapter member dues is one of the more challenging aspects of a Treasurer’s and Finance Committee’s role.
-That said, it is vital to the health and stability of a collegiate chapter that members are held accountable for their financial obligations.
-To that end, the following are important policies and best practices to assist in the effort of collections.
+The collection of chapter member dues is one of the more challenging aspects of a Treasurer’s and Finance Committee’s role.
+That said, it is vital to the health and stability of a collegiate chapter that members are held accountable to their financial obligations.
+To that end, the following are important policies and best practices to aid in the effort of collections.

 Zero Tolerance Enforcement Policy of the High Council - If a chapter fails to meet its financial and reporting obligations to the General Fraternity within 30 days of such obligations being due, that chapter’s operations will be suspended until such obligations are met in full.
 If such delinquency continues for 90 days, the High Council will consider the suspension or revocation of that chapter’s charter.